seunseun66/Expense-Tracker/README.md

 ## How it Works

-The project is organized into two parts: "Expenses" and "ExpenseTracker.
+The project is organized into two Classes: "Expenses" and "ExpenseTracker.

 The "Expense" represents a single expense and stores three pieces of information: